didge/VirtualBox-Clone-Backup/README.md

 ## How I Like to Use VBCB
 VBB was great, but one of the issues that I have with it is that in order to ensure a stable backup of a live VM, the VM had to be taken offline for the duration of the backup.

-When I make a backup of a live VM, I first shutdown it down then execute a script that launches VBCB with `--backupmode start` option.
+When I make a backup of a live VM, I first shutdown it down then execute a script that launches VBCB with the `--backupmode start` option.
 With this option enabled, VBCB does the following:
 1. Takes a snapshot of the VM.
-2. Launches the VM.
-3. Makes a clone of the VM from the snapshot.
+1. Makes a clone of the VM from the snapshot.
+1. While the clone is starting, simultaneously resarts  the VM.
+Because the snapshot is taken while the VM is offline, it is both fast and stable.

 ## Table of Contents
 - [VirtualBox Clone Backup](#virtualbox-clone-backup)